 It’s also a tough call for organisations that do promote salary sacrifice schemes – they’ll either have to meet the cost of these schemes head on and suffer a dent in profits; or they’ll have to withdraw such schemes (and face some very disgruntled employees).

 But seeing as the government is taking a step to protect and grow their assets – shouldn’t you do too?
-Don’t underestimate the value of having a savings account or cash ISA Even putting just a few pounds away every month can add up, and if you choose an account with instant access, you can still dip into it for those ‘treat yourself’ moments; there’s nothing to lose and potentially lots to gain – so comparethemarket.com and start saving.
+Don’t underestimate the value of having a savings account or cash ISA Even putting just a few pounds away every month can add up against increase in bills, and if you choose an account with instant access, you can still dip into it for those ‘treat yourself’ moments; there’s nothing to lose and potentially lots to gain – so comparethemarket.com and start saving.